 Thanks to partnerships United Way of Greater Milwaukee and Waukesha County, United Way of Racine County and other generous donors, we are able to offer our adult education programs at no cost to students.

-There is no need to pre-register for orientations in Milwaukee or Racine.
-Choose a session and arrive on time—late arrivals are not admitted.
-Plan for your orientation to take about 3 hours.
+Choose a session and join on time—late arrivals are not admitted.
+Plan for your orientation/information session to take about 3 hours.